Optimizing Large Model Training through Overlapped Activation Recomputation: Background and Motivation

 \subsection{New Opportunities}

-We experimentally investigate the performance issue when training large models using TP and PP and make three new observations that will help us further improve the efficiency of recomputation.
-Specifically, we implement a pipeline training using both TP and PP to train the 1.3B GPT model.
-For PP, we divide the training process into eight stages.
-For TP, we use two GPUs for each stage.
-We use both NVLink-connected and PCIe-connected A100 GPUs in the experiments.
-More detailed configuration can be found in Section~\ref{sec:evaluation}.
+\osdi{We experimentally find three new observations that can be used to enhance recomputation efficiency.} Specifically, we implement a pipeline training using both TP and PP to train the \osdi{7B GPT model on three micro batch size (mbs) with 1024 sequence length}.
+For PP, we divide the training process into four stages.
+For TP, we use two, four, and eight GPUs for each stage.
+Experiments were conducted on NVLink- and PCIe-connected A100 GPUs.
+Detailed configurations can be found in \S\ref{sec:evaluation}.

-\textbf{Observation 1: the existing approaches suffer from a high communication overhead and low GPU utilization.} Figure~\ref{fig:comm_ratio} demonstrates that the TP communication time for the NVLink-connected GPUs accounts for 10\%-40\% of the total training time.
-Increasing the number of GPUs per stage can reduce the per-stage execution time in the pipeline but also increase the amount of data transfers between GPUs, thereby exacerbating the communication bottleneck.
-For the PCIe-connected GPUs, the communication time can exceed 70\% because of their lower data transmission bandwidth compared to NVLink.
-Moreover, we also profile device utilization and find that SMs of GPUs are mostly idle during the data communication.
+\textbf{Observation 1: existing approaches suffer from high communication overhead and low GPU utilization.} \osdi{Figure~\ref{fig:comm_ratio} demonstrates that the TP communication time for the NVLink-connected GPUs accounts for 10\%--50\% of the total training time.} This ratio is over 70\% on PCIe-connected GPUs due to lower bandwidth.
+Increasing the number of GPUs per pipeline stage reduces execution time but worsens communication bottlenecks.
+Additionally, profiling reveals that SMs of GPUs are mostly idle during data communication, indicating low GPU utilization.

-\textbf{Observation 2: GPU memory is under-utilized across stages in training using PP.} We observe that GPU memory is not fully utilized across GPUs and the GPU memory usage is varied across stages.
+\textbf{Observation 2: GPU memory usage is imbalance across stages in training using PP.} We observe that GPU memory is not fully utilized across GPUs and the GPU memory usage is varied across stages.
 For example, as shown in Figure~\ref{fig:pp}, the GPUs hosting computations in the early stages of the pipelines (e.g., GPUs in Stage0) use more memory than the others.
-Figure~\ref{fig:mem_ratio} shows that GPUs even have up to 65\% of unused space.
-Moreover, the highest usage of GPU memory is up to 2.5 $\times$ higher than that on the GPUs with the least memory usage.
-This is because that activation states are generated during the forward pass for each microbatch and then kept until used by the corresponding backward pass.
-For instance, the GPUs at stage 0 need to store up to three copies of activation states and the GPUs at stage 3 only need to store one.
+Figure~\ref{fig:mem_ratio} shows that the highest usage of GPU memory is up to 1.5$\times$ higher than that on the GPUs with the least memory usage.
+This is because that activation states are generated during the forward pass for each micro batch and then kept until used by the corresponding backward pass.
+Earlier stages require storing more activation copies.
+For instance, GPUs at stage 0 need to store three copies of activation states and the GPUs at stage 3 only need to store one.